Observational constraints on non-minimally coupled Galileon model: Observational Constraints

 \section{Observational Constraints}

 We will now discuss the constraints on our model parameter $n$ which appeared in (\ref{hz}) with (\ref{sys}).
-Here we perform the data analysis using SNe Ia, BAO and SDSS.
-For the SNe Ia data, we use the Union 2 compilation released by the Supernova Cosmology Project collaboration recently~\cite{Amanullah2010}.
+Here we perform the data analysis using SNe Ia, BAO and SDSS \cite{Amanullah2010}.
 First we must review these data sets (see Appendix A of \cite{Wu:2010mn} for a review). \\ In (2010), the Supernova Cosmology Project collaboration ~\cite{Amanullah2010} reported the Union2 compilation, which consists of 557 SNe Ia data points.
 In fact this is the largest reported and spectroscopically confirmed SNe Ia sample .
 We use it to constrain the theoretical models in this paper based on the model (\ref{basic2}).
 As usually, the results can be obtained by minimizing the $\hat{\chi}^2$